 June kicks off the summer season in the United States, and the warmer weather makes it a popular time for travel.
 Schools let out for the summer break, and many people take time off to spend with their families this month.

-Don't miss your chance to hear the blues in the city that made it popular.
+Don't miss your chance to hear the blues in the city that made it famous.
 The Chicago Blues Festival is a free musical event each June that features local and internationally known blues, jazz, and rock artists.

-It takes place outdoors in Millennium Park, which lies within Grant Park, on multiple stages over the course of three days.
+It takes place outdoors in Millennium Park, which lies within Grant Park, on multiple stages over three days.
 The largest free blues festival in the world, it has drawn big names such as B.B.
 King, Ray Charles, Buddy Guy, and Mavis Staples.
 Not surprisingly, the event also draws big crowds, so be prepared for long lines.
 Make sure to book hotels and restaurants in advance of this beloved festival.

 Bonnaroo Music and Arts Festival is one of the biggest music festivals in the United States; it takes place each June in Manchester, Tennessee.
 After its premiere in 2002, this diverse event has expanded to include a variety of different musical performances on several stages constructed on a 600-acre farm.